top of page

 11/03/25 Leaving Faint Trances

 The emptiness that once terrified me now feels like a kind of peace.
 I used to think of silence as something to fight against, something that needed to be filled with sound or company or purpose.
 But after a while, when you face it every day, the void becomes a companion.
 The monster learns your name.
 The darkness stops growling.
-There’s a strange comfort in the things that once frightened you.
+There’s a comfort in the things that once frightened you.
 You begin to see patterns in the stillness.
-You start to enjoy eating alone, the q
+You start to enjoy eating alone, the quiet cli

 Wasib Jamil